juripero/ryft-server/docs/run.md

 could be used to change logging configuration.

 The logging configuration itself consists of logger names and corresponding logging levels.
 By default all loggers have "info" level.
+The possible logging level values are: "panic", "fatal", "error", "warn" or "warning", "info" and "debug".
 It is very easy to create any logging configuration with fine-tunes logging levels.

 ## Keeping search results